cvjena/JeFaPaTo/README.md

 - **Support For High Temporal Videos**: The human blink is fast, and JeFaPaTo is designed to handle it.
 JeFaPaTo can process videos with any FPS but with an extraction optimized for 240 FPS.
 - **Anywhere**: JeFaPaTo is a cross-platform tool that allows you to use it on Windows, Linux, and MacOS.

-## Get Started
+## Getting Started

 Ready to dive into the world of precise facial feature extraction and analysis?
 Give JeFaPaTo a try and experience the power of this tool for yourself!
-Download the latest version of JeFaPaTo for your operating system from the [releases page](https://github.com/cvjena/JeFaPaTo/releases/tag/v1.0.0) or the following links:
+Download the latest version of JeFaPaTo for your operating system from the [releases page](https://github.com/cvjena/JeFaPaTo/releases) or the following links:

 - [Windows 11](https://github.com/cvjena/JeFaPaTo/releases/latest/download/JeFaPaTo_windows.exe)
 - [Linux/Ubuntu 22.04](https://github.com/cvjena/JeFaPaTo/releases/latest//download/JeFaPaTo_linux)